-Consider selling the cottage to the kids now By selling the cottage to your children today instead of transferring it at death, you can cap the tax liability and pass the responsibility for any future capital gains to your children.
-In addition, because the cottage is transferred outside of your estate, it can avoid the time and costs associated with the settling of an estate as well as avoiding potential claims against your estate from creditors or other interested parties.
+CONSIDER SELLING THE COTTAGE TO THE KIDS NOW By selling the cottage to your children today instead of transferring it at death, you can cap the tax liability and pass the responsibility for any future capital gains to your children.
+In addition, because the cottage is transferred outside of your estate, it can avoid probate fees1 and potential claims against your estate from creditors or other interested parties.
 While selling the cottage today may trigger a taxable capital gain, you can spread the payment out over five years if you take a mortgage back from your kids.
 If you are feeling generous, you can make the mortgage interest-free and forgive any remaining balance in your will so that your children will own the cottage with no debt payable.
-Don't try and reduce your capital gain by selling the cottage for a nominal price.
+1Not applicable in Quebec Don't try and reduce your capital gain by selling the cottage for a nominal price.
 The Canada Revenue Agency will calculate your capital gain based on the fair market value (FMV) and when your kids sell the cottage, their cost base will equal the nominal price, resulting in double taxation.
-Selling your cottage today can also provide you with a much-needed source of income.
+Selling your cottage today can also provide you with a much needed source of income.
 Not only do the costs of maintaining the cottage disappear but you can also use the mortgage payments to fund your retirement, pay for that dream vacation, or retire earlier.
-Example Sara, a 65-year-old widow, owns the family cottage and wants to make sure that it passes to her children.
+EXAMPLE Sara, a 65 year old widow, owns the family cottage and wants to make sure that it passes to her children.
 She is concerned about the impact of the potential tax liability at death.
-Original Cost FMV Today Capital Gain Today Tax Payable in 20 Years (on Death) \$100,000 \$500,000 \$400,000 \$90,000 \$1,603,568 \$1,503,568 \$338,303 For illustration purposes only.
+Original Cost FMV Today Capital Gain Today Tax Payable Today Future Value in 20 Years (on Death) Capital Gain in 20 Years (on Death) Tax Payable in 20 Years (on Death) \$100,000 \$500,000 \$400,000 \$90,000 \$1,603,568 \$1,503,568 \$338,303

+For illustration purposes only.
 This table assumes that 50 per cent of capital gain is taxable at a personal rate of 45 per cent, and that the value of the cottage increases at a rate of six per cent per year.
 If Sara were to sell the cottage today she would trigger tax payable of \$90,000, which could be reduced to \$18,000 per year if spread out over five years.
 The mortgage payments could be used to pay the tax for the first five years and then to fund her retirement.
 Conversely, if Sara transferred the cottage 20 years from now at death, it would result in a tax liability of \$338,303.
 If her estate has insufficient assets to pay the tax it may be forced to sell the cottage instead of transferring it to her children as she had intended.
 So, paying some tax now could save Sara's estate a lot of taxes at her death - a fact that may decide whether the cottage stays in the family.

-Ideal Candidates Individuals with a home and a cottage:
+IDEAL CANDIDATES Individuals with a home and a cottage:

-- Who want to pass the cottage on to the next generation - Who would like to cap their tax liability on the cottage - Who could use some extra retirement income Take Action If this strategy is right for you, you should:
+- Who want to pass the cottage on to the next generation - Who would like to cap their tax liability on the cottage - Who could use some extra retirement income TAKE ACTION If this strategy is right for you, you should: